top of page

 Elbow length four-tired veil with top bow detail

-Bridal Veil Length.
+Understanding Bridal Veil Length

 Bride with netted birdcage veil gazing in camera, holding veil at chin.
 Neutral expression, wearing white strapless dress.
 Minimalist light background.